 Painting 50.5 x 81 (20″ x 32″) , sold, a special moment in your life?

 You too can commission a your painting here, now.

-British India was once the largest fleet under the red ensign, yet paintings of B.I. ships are very rare.
+British India Steam Navigation company, B I to it’s friends, was the largest fleet under the red ensign, yet paintings of B.I. ships are very rare.
 This is a scene which was never photographed.

 Robin added, “I served aboard Dumra as 3rd Officer from April 1963 until the following March, running from Bombay to Basra, with Karachi, Gwadur or Pasni, Muscat, Dubai, Umm Said, Bahrain, Bushire, Kuwait, Khorromshahr in between, and very occasionally we called at Bandar Abbas.